ShotaroKataoka/ls-Improved/README.md

 Sometimes we'd like to access best result of experiment, but it is not easy.
 It is necessary to open all of directories or note experiments_summary.txt beforehand in order to do it.
 ![ls](https://github.com/ShotaroKataoka/ls-Improved/blob/topic/v0.2.7-README/ISSUE54/doc/images/ls_using.png)

 Now we have the **ls-Improved(lsi)** command here.
-It allow us to see list of directories with its descriptions simultaneously.
+It allows us to see list of directories with its descriptions simultaneously.
 ![lsi](https://github.com/ShotaroKataoka/ls-Improved/blob/topic/v0.2.7-README/ISSUE54/doc/images/lsi_using.png)

 ## Requirements